Estuary

 • AWS Support: support for moving data from leading databases to Aurora, DynamoDB, RDS, Redshift, or an EC2-hosted database.

-• Low Cost: at $0.087 per DCU (see pricing), DMS is low cost compared to all other offerings.
+• Low Cost: DMS is low cost compared to all other offerings at $0.087 per DCU (see pricing).

 Cons

-• Limited Regional Support: There are some limitations with cross-region connectivity, such as with DynamoDB.
+• Limited Regional Support: Cross-region connectivity has some limitations, such as with DynamoDB.
 Serverless has even more restrictions.

 • Limited Scalability: Replication instances have 100GB memory limits, which can cause failures with large tables.
-The only workaround is to manually partition the table into smaller segments.
+The only workaround is to partition the table into smaller segments manually.

 Pricing

-Amazon DMS pricing is based on $0.87 per DMS credit unit hour (DCU), 2x for multi-AZ.
+Amazon DMS pricing is $0.87 per DMS credit unit hour (DCU), 2x for multi-AZ.

 Apache Kafka